SJLewer/MechaCar_Statistical_Analysis/README.md

   ![Lot PSI Summary](https://user-images.githubusercontent.com/90986041/147831966-10fc9ec8-92ea-4d39-8d1e-69fa25a742b7.png)

 ### T-Tests on Suspension Coils
+Determine if all manufacturing lots and each lot individually are statistically different than the population mean of 1,500 pounds per square inch.

 NULL HYPOTHESIS:  There is no statistical difference between the sample mean and the population mean.

 * _Overall:_ The p-value (0.98) is above the 0.05 level of significance.
 There is not enough evidence to reject the null hypothesis.